 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Jordan Telecommunications Company reported total carbon emissions of approximately 2,325,000 kg CO2e from Scope 1 sources, alongside significant Scope 3 emissions, including about 7,956,000 kg CO2e from fuel and energy-related activities, 585,700 kg CO2e from employee commuting, and 117,000 kg CO2e from business travel.
-The company has set ambitious climate commitments, aiming for a reduction of over 30% in Scope 1 and 2 emissions by 2025, using 2015 as a baseline.
-Additionally, Jordan Telecommunications is committed to achieving net-zero carbon emissions by 2040, reflecting a long-term strategy to mitigate climate impact.
-The emissions data is cascaded from its parent company, Orange S.A., indicating a corporate family relationship that influences its sustainability initiatives.
-The company has made strides in transparency, disclosing emissions across multiple scopes, although it has not reported Scope 2 emissions for 2023.
-The ongoing efforts and targets underscore Jordan Telecommunications Company's dedication to addressing climate change and reducing its carbon footprint.
+In 2023, Jordan Telecommunications Company reported total carbon emissions of approximately 2,325,000 kg CO2e from Scope 1 sources.
+Additionally, the company disclosed significant Scope 3 emissions, including about 11,700 kg CO2e from business travel, 585,700 kg CO2e from employee commuting, and a substantial 7,956,000 kg CO2e from fuel and energy-related activities.
+The company has set ambitious climate commitments, aiming for a reduction of over 30% in Scope 1 and Scope 2 emissions by 2025, using 2015 as a baseline.
+Furthermore, Jordan Telecommunications is committed to achieving net-zero carbon emissions by 2040, reflecting a long-term strategy to address climate change.
+It is important to note that the emissions data and climate initiatives are cascaded from its parent company, Orange S.A., indicating a corporate family relationship that influences its sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents